-3. It can bring down churn rates
+3. It can reduce rep churn rates

-The circumstances surrounding traveling to an office everyday can have a considerable influence on many people’s decision to accept or decline a job offer.
+The circumstances surrounding traveling to an office every day can have a considerable influence on many people’s decisions to accept or decline a job offer.
 Major considerations include the cost of commuting to and from work and how much productive time is lost due to the inconvenience of traffic.
 Working remotely empowers team members to be more productive in their spare time.
 Instead of wasting it commuting to a brick and mortar office, they can maximize time spent for and on themselves, according to their priorities and lifestyle, which - in most cases - reduces stress.

 Overall, allowing agents to have more control over their time will result in higher employee satisfaction.